VISEGRAD BLOG: Europe's populist surge can still be contained

 Yet Orban now senses that the tide may be about to turn and he could catch a wave.
 The European economy is still stagnating, driving economic discontent, while migration will continue to be a headline issue across the continent, sparking cultural angst.
 European moves to fight climate change, correct gender inequalities and enable the EU Council to take more decisions by majority vote should also continue to rouse populist ire next year.

-One new factor could be fatigue with the war of attrition in Ukraine, as the conflict enters a third year with no end in sight.
+One new factor could be fatigue with the war of attrition in Ukraine as the conflict enters a third year with no end in sight.

-The Commission is running out of ideas for new sanctions and already some EU states want to soften its proposals for fighting evasion of the existing measures.
+The Commission is running out of ideas for new sanctions and already some EU member states want to soften its proposals for fighting evasion of the existing measures.
 European states are also running short of surplus military supplies to give to Ukraine.
 Orban will therefore be hoping that opinion will shift his way and that his isolation over the war will soon be over.

-Evidence for any populist tide has been mixed this year, with failure in Spain and Poland but success in Finland in April, where the Finns party joined the government, and in Slovakia in September, where the populist left-wing Smer party returned to power with the radical rightwing Slovak Nationalist Party and was promptly suspended from the Party of European Socialists (PES) grouping.
+Evidence for any populist tide has been mixed this year, with failure in Spain and Poland but success in Finland in April, where the Finns party joined the government, and in Slovakia in September, where the populist left-wing Smer party returned to power with the radical right-wing Slovak Nationalist Party and was promptly suspended from the Party of European Socialists (PES) grouping.

-These two countries joined Hungary, Italy (led by Georgia Meloni’s Brothers of Italy), Sweden (where the centre-right government is backed by the Swedish Democrats), and Latvia (where the National Alliance is part of the ruling coalition) as states where the radical right exercises a significant degree of power.
+These two countries joined Hungary, Italy (led by Georgia Meloni’s Brothers of Italy), Sweden (where the centre-right government is backed by the Swedish Democrats) and Latvia (where the National Alliance is part of the ruling coalition) as states where the radical right exercises a significant degree of power.

 Besides the Netherlands, next year they could be joined by Portugal in March and more likely Austria in September, where the Freedom Party could even lead the government.